pkardjian/soccer_injury_risk_prediction/README.md

 Using the processed dataset, we attempted to use various machine learning models to predict the likelihood of player injuries based on the available biometric and in-game data.
 We experimented with different algorithms such as logistic regression, random forest, and artificial neural networks, and evaluated their performance using appropriate metrics.
 The model with the highest predictive accuracy was selected and fine-tuned through hyperparameter optimization to ensure optimal results.

-## Usage

-To use the injury predictor model, follow these steps:

-1. Download the train, test and validation datasets from the `final_datasets` folder in `models`
-2. Install the required dependencies specified in the `requirements.txt` file.
-3. Run the `predictor.py` script and provide the necessary input data.
-4. The predictor will generate a probability score indicating the likelihood of a player experiencing an injury based on the input data.